cltl/ma-tm-domains-SDG-tracker/README.md

 ***Files:***

-**end_to_end_classifier_test_FPC** (for public consumption) This file is an updated version of Gigaword_to_classifier.
-Including Neural Net and output files.
+**end_to_end_classifier_test_FPC**

 Description of the system.
 There are two potential ways to use it - with the full GigaWord corpus, or with copies of files which have been filtered.

 1. The first part of the workflow assumes you have the full GigaWord corpus as a json file (frame_to_rule2.json).
-This was iteratively constructed by filtering the Gigaword corpus and extracting the headlines and first five sentences in several stages.
-Ask Peter or Jan for a copy (7GB+).
-The first step is to load the entire dataframe into memory (memory intensive but allows the filtering section to be performed quickly)
+This was iteratively constructed by filtering <a href="https://catalog.ldc.upenn.edu/LDC2003T05">the Gigaword corpus</a> and extracting the headlines and first five sentences in several stages.
+The first step is to load the entire dataframe into memory (memory intensive but allows the filtering section to be performed quickly).

 2. Training data part 1:
 Naïve keyword lookup: the program is provided a (hand-crafted) keyword list of terms relevant to the SDG our classifier will be trained on.
 If at least *t* keywords are present, the article gets the label 'related'.
 Duplicate texts are dropped at. (in the system as it now stands, *t* is set to 4.